 Our main focus during this project will be on the codes relating to the various professions from which participants are drawn.
 Links to a representative selection of such codes, and to a few more general discussions, can be found on our Code of Ethics Resources Page.

-Compared to the rest of the network’s work this part is geared much more towards making a direct and positive difference to existing practice.
+Compared to the rest of the network’s work the Code of Ethics part is geared much more towards making a direct and positive difference to existing practice.
 It is also more focused, looking at professional roles in particular, and at codes of ethics rather than at every aspect of the ethics of these roles.

 The project is supported by the Open University and the Arts and Humanities Research Council.